 The U.S. Embassy in Finland will accept projects proposed and managed by teams of at least two (2) alumni or an alumni association that support themes such as:

-- Increasing cooperation between Arctic states and communities
+- Addressing the Arctic and increasing cooperation between Arctic states and communities

-- Addressing climate change and increasing awareness for environmentally friendly solutions
+- Addressing climate change and changing environmental conditions

 - Addressing media and digital literacy in the age of disinformation

 - Increasing collaboration and exchange between American and Finnish students and teachers